iamadeyemi/sleep-disorder-analysis/README.md

-# 🌟 Sleep Disorder Analysis & Visualization 🌟
+# 🌟 Sleep Disorder Analysis, Visualization & Web App 🌟

-Welcome to the **Sleep Disorder Analysis & Visualization** project!
-This repository is your one-stop destination for exploring, analyzing, and visualizing sleep disorder data.
+Welcome to the **Sleep Disorder Analysis, Visualization & Web App** project!
+This repository is your one-stop destination for exploring, analyzing, visualizing, and interacting with sleep disorder data through a Flask-based web application.
 Whether you're a data enthusiast, a healthcare professional, or just curious about sleep patterns, this project has something for everyone.
 Dive into the fascinating world of sleep data and uncover insights that could help improve sleep health worldwide!

+---

 ## 📊 Project Overview

 This project focuses on analyzing a comprehensive dataset related to sleep disorders.
 The dataset includes various attributes such as sleep duration, quality of sleep, physical activity levels, stress levels, BMI categories, and more.
 By leveraging powerful data analysis and visualization tools, we aim to uncover patterns, correlations, and insights that can help in understanding and managing sleep disorders better.

+Additionally, a **Flask-based web application** has been developed to provide an interactive platform for users to explore the data and predictions with ease.

+---

 ## 🚀 Key Features